-Foundation and wall cracks
+Foundation and wall crack repairs

-When dealing with foundation cracks and shifting, it's important to gather detailed information before making repairs.
+When dealing with foundation crack repair and foundation shifting, it’s important to gather detailed information before making repairs.
 ABT uses electronic wall monitors to discover the motion of the crack or shifting so we can determine the best solution for your unique situation.
 Sometimes, epoxy filler will take care of the issue.
 More serious cracks and shifts may require stronger, more modern solutions such as applying carbon fiber or steel strips to the affected area.

 Wall cracks, especially vertical cracks, appear when a structure is settling or heaving.
 Horizontal crevices may be brought on by lateral force.
 Cracks that are .064 of an inch wide or less usually don’t leak.
 Those that are wider towards the top show settlement.